Former Seahawks WR Josh Gordon signing with Kansas City Chiefs

 The Seahawks claimed Gordon off waivers midway through the 2019 season, and he played five games for Seattle before being suspended for violating league policies on both performance-enhancing drugs and substances of abuse.

-Gordon, 30, had seven catches for 139 yards with the Seahawks in 2019 before he was suspended on Dec.
+Gordon had seven catches for 139 yards with the Seahawks in 2019 before he was suspended on Dec.
 16.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.